from £102 /night help Price for guests, Nights

 |Rooms||4 bedrooms, 3 bathrooms of which 3 Family bathrooms|

 |Furniture||Double beds (2), Single beds (4), Cots (1), Dining seats for 8, Lounge seats for 8|

 |Access||Parking, Suitable for people with restricted mobility, Not suitable for wheelchair users|

 |Further details indoors|

-Villa is furnished with classic italian furnishings, a piano and artistic doors from Mali.
-The old original fireplace and the staircase built around the trunk of a tree offer to guests an authentic rustic atmosphere, while internet USB acces allow don't miss the connection with your world.
+The house is furnished with classic Italian furnishings, a piano and artistic doors from Mali.
+The old original fireplace and the staircase built around the trunk of a tree offer to guests an authentic rustic atmosphere, while internet USB access allow don't miss the connection with your world.

-Cows. horses, donkeys and other animals freely walking around offer a unique bucolic atmosphere, while vultures living in the Sierra de San Bartolome are circling in the summer sky.
+Cows. horses, donkeys and other animals freely walking around offer a unique bucolic atmosphere, while vultures living in the surrounding cliffs (known as Sierra de San Bartolome) are circling in the summer sky.

 |Further details outdoors|

 - municipal paddle court

 - kitesurfing lessons